 Four Important Social Media Stats

 - The average consumer mentions specific brands over 90 times per week in conversations with friends, family, and co-workers.
-(Keller Fay, WOMMA, 2010) – I wonder just what this means.
+(Keller Fay, WOMMA, 2010) – Just what does this mean?
 I mention products all the time, but it doesn’t necessarily mean I’m touting them.
 Ugh, I hate what they did to my conditioner!
 Why did John Frieda have to change it? is a far cry from I’m gonna get me some more of that Amy’s Low-Salt Marinara Sauce with Basil – it is sooo good.
-Since the stat doesn’t mention whether the mentionings are positive or negative, I suppose it’s a corollary to the old saw, that any press is good press.
+Since the stat doesn’t mention whether the mentions are positive or negative, I suppose it’s a corollary to the old saw, that any press is good press.
+Note: sentiment analysis is better than it used to be, but it’s still got a ways to go.

 So, are social sites really that important?
 Is Twitter really that targeted?
 Do consumers really trust their pals more than they do slick, conventional marketers?
 Probably maybe, not really and yes.
 It’s up to the Social Media Marketer to separate the wheat from the chaff with these kinds of stories, and see what’s really going on.